Youngsters perfom during a special sports event at Dal Lake, ahead of G20 Tourism Working Group meeting, in Srinagar.

 Officials said that a total of 132 passengers were booked on an Air Asia chartered flight from New Delhi to Srinagar.
 Of them, 122 boarded and arrived in Srinagar.
 They included 60 foreigners.
 Officials said that the delegates of “at least 17 G20 nations” are participating in the conference at Sher-e-Kashmir International Convention Centre, on the banks of the world-famous Dal Lake.

-This is the first major international event The delegates were accompanied by India’s Minister of Tourism and Culture, G Kishan Reddy and a number of officers from different Ministries and departments.
+The delegates were accompanied by India’s Minister of Tourism and Culture, G Kishan Reddy and a number of officers from different Ministries and departments.

 They arrived in Srinagar to the melodies of Kashmiri music playing in the background, and were received at the airport by Bhavna Saxena, Joint Secretary G20 Secretariat, S.D.
 Singh Jamwal, Jammu and Kashmir Government’s Additional Director General of Security, Vijay Kumar Bidhuri, Divisional Commissioner of Kashmir, Dr Syed Abid Rashid Shah, Secretary Tourism (J&K), Raja Yaqoob Farooq, Director Tourism Kashmir, Akshay Labroo, Deputy Commissioner of Budgam, and other officers.

 With tight security arrangements being in place, the delegates later reached Srinagar’s super luxury hotels, Grand Lalit and Vivanta By Taj, where they will be staying for three days.
 The day-long conference on tourism is scheduled at SKICC on Tuesday.
 Union Tourism Minister G Kishan Reddy, Minister of State in Prime Minister’s Office, Dr Jitendra Singh, and Lieutenant Governor Manoj Sinha are scheduled to attend the inaugural.